olivercalazans/BlueTracker/README.md

 ## Dependencies
 This code requires ``build-essential`` for compiling the code and ``libbluetooth-dev`` for enabling Bluetooth functionality on Linux systems.
+> [!WARNING]
+> This code was designed to run on Linux systems only.
+It is not compatible with Windows, and no tests have been conducted on WSL.

 <br>